mongodb/mongo-python-driver/doc/examples/authentication.rst

 Default Authentication Mechanism
 --------------------------------

-If no mechanism is specified, PyMongo automatically uses MONGODB-CR when connected to a pre-3.0 version of MongoDB, SCRAM-SHA-1 when connected to MongoDB 3.0 through 3.6, and negotiates the mechanism to use (SCRAM-SHA-1 or SCRAM-SHA-256) when connected to MongoDB 4.0+.
+If no mechanism is specified, PyMongo automatically SCRAM-SHA-1 when connected to MongoDB 3.6 and negotiates the mechanism to use (SCRAM-SHA-1 or SCRAM-SHA-256) when connected to MongoDB 4.0+.

 Default Database and "authSource"